DIY Finishing - Wood finishing

 Painted furniture

-If you don't want the wood grain to be visible or the defects are too big and you want to cover them (stains, staining) you can use paint.
-The wood grain will no longer be visible, but you won't lose the natural pattern because it will be outlined under the paint (you will see the pores, the flanges).
+If you don't want the wood grain to be visible or if the defects are too big and you want to cover them (stains, staining) you can use paint.
+The wood grain will no longer be visible, but you will not lose the natural design because it will be outlined under the paint (pores, flanges will be visible).
 The thinner the layer of paint, the more visible the design will be.

-In this case you will not apply any more paint but only 2 coats of paint, with sanding in between.
+In this case you will no longer apply a basecoat but only 2 coats of paint, with sanding in between.
 Do not apply more unless absolutely necessary (the paint has not covered the surface well and the defects are still visible).
-A thick coat of paint will make the wood "lose" and the surface will start to look like plastic.
+A thick coat of paint will "lose" the wood and the surface will start to look like plastic.

 furniture reconditioning